What Is The Australian Transaction Reports and Analysis Centre (AUSTRAC)?

-To help combat the growth of money laundering over the past several decades, Australia created a dedicated government department, the Australian Transaction Reports and Analysis Centre.
+To help combat the growth of money laundering over the past several decades, Australia created a dedicated government department, the Australian Transaction Reports and Analysis Centre (AUSTRAC).
 This center, opened in 1989, is commonly referred to as AUSTRAC and is located in Sydney.
 It primarily focuses on preventing organized crime, money laundering, terrorist financing, and welfare fraud.

 Almost all Australian financial institutions and organisations that handle large sums of money are legally required to report certain transactions to the government.
 AUSTRAC processes and investigates these reports, as well as keeps tabs on certain clients and accounts.
 If a transaction involves an amount over A$10,000 or the equivalent in foreign currency, the financial institution handling the transaction must immediately file a report to AUSTRAC.
 Additionally, if international funds are transferred in or out of Australia, or if a transaction simply appears to be suspicious, financial institutions must also file a report regarding these transactions.
 If the financial institution fails to file a report on a transaction that turns out to be related to financial crime, either directly or indirectly, the institution can face extensive legal repercussions, including fines, and officers can face jail time.